Kan 88

-Kaan 88 (Hebrew: כאן 88) is an Israeli radio station that began broadcasting on May 15, 2017, as part of the Israeli Broadcasting Corporation, known as "Kan" (כאן, lit. 'here').
+Kan 88 (Hebrew: כאן 88) is an Israeli radio station that began broadcasting on 15 May 2017, as part of the Israeli Broadcasting Corporation, known as "Kan" (כאן, lit. 'here').
 The station was established to replace Kol Israel's 88FM, previously owned by the Israel Broadcasting Authority.
 Kan 88 offers a diverse range of radio programs, featuring classic rock, alternative music, jazz, world music, blues, and a selection of both new and established indie artists.

 In 2019, the station achieved a national exposure rate of 10.8%, as reported by the TGI survey.

 History

-Kan 88 commenced broadcasting on May 15, 2017, coinciding with the launch of the Israel Broadcasting Corporation.
+Kan 88 commenced broadcasting on 15 May 2017, coinciding with the launch of the Israel Broadcasting Corporation.
 The station is based in Jerusalem, but it was previously operated from Tel Aviv.

 The station offers a variety of regular daily programs.
 Throughout the day, it features new songs selected from the "Editors' Choices" list.
 This list, curated by the editorial team of Kan 88, is updated weekly and made available on the station's website.